suhasagg/Photosynthesis-Dorahacks-web3-competition-winner/photosynthesisv8/photosynthesis-main/sap-with-full-liquid-stake-redemption-workflow/README.md

 ts

 ```
-Some A/B Testing curl based Elasticsearch queries that to get insights about the data:
+Some A/B Testing curl based Elasticsearch queries to get insights about the data:

 Get total rewards per contract address: